tinwinaung/002-TWA-Shiok/README.md

 ### Configurations
 #### etc\ShiokWatchFolders.txt

-Configuration have comments for your reference.
 You can find configuration file in Start Menu (or) <Install Folder>\etc\ path.
 The most important configuration is ShiokWatchFolders.txt where you can put all folders that you want to scan in real-time.
 Please take note that you need to put full folder path (One path in a line each).
 If Shiok can not find the folder path, it will log under **etc\Shiok.log**

 #### etc\Shiok.txt

-Configuration have comments for your reference.
 This file contain configurations for Shiok service.
 Details of each configuration option can be found inside the file.

 ### Uninstallation